DIY: 8 Creative things to do with plastic bags

 Plastic bags for shipping:

 Plastic bags can be used for cushioning precious objects and art so that things do not get damaged during transit.
 Another effective way to use plastic and synthetic bags for shipping would be to wrap fragile stuff in them and make the parcel airtight and watertight.
 Since plastic does not allow air and water to pass through, the shelf life of foodstuff that is being transported can be increased.
+This includes things like induction hob pans to stop them smashing together in the packaging.

 Create coasters for drinks: